joakimk/toniq/README.md

 The failover system consists of three independent processes:

 * `Toniq.Keepalive` reports in as long as the VM is running and redis is available
-* `Toniq.Takeover` takes over jobs from vms that hasn't reported in recently enough
+* `Toniq.Takeover` takes over jobs from VMs that hasn't reported in recently enough
 * `Toniq.JobImporter` enqueues and runs inherited jobs

 The default timeouts and intervals should work for most use cases, but you can customize them for your application, see [config.ex](lib/toniq/config.ex) for defaults.